PhoenixTales/phoenix-docs/mechanics/attributes-abstract.md

 **Casting into Madness:** When casting PSI spells they can be continued to be casted even if ones PSI is at zero.
 If ones PSI is 0, every additional second of casting beyond ones PSI energy, increases ones Madness by one point.
 PSI spells can be *continued* to be casted with 0 PSI points "into madness", but they cannot *started* to be casted with 0 PSI points.

-### ATR_MANA
+#### Clarification in regard to Mana

 Similar to PSI, Mana can only be acquired by first gaining the necessary arcane knowledge (`EXP_ARCANE`) and then by consuming Mana potions with permanent boni.
-The arcane knowledge determines how much Mana can be permanently increased without fatal intoxication, like the *Will* (and Psionic Knowledge) of a Psionic defines how much PSI can be consumed without fatal madness.
+The arcane knowledge determines how much Mana can be permanently increased without fatal (physical, mana-induced) intoxication, like the *Will* (and Psionic Knowledge) of a Psionic defines how much PSI can be consumed without fatal madness.

 <!---
 TODO: